 The donut and Altmetric Attention Score

-An at-a-glance indicator of the volume and type of attention a research output has received
+Find out more about the at-a-glance indicator of the volume and type of attention a research output has received.

 The Altmetric Attention Score and donut are designed to help you easily identify how much and what type of attention a research output has received.
 You might come across them on publisher article metrics pages, institutional repositories, or even individual researcher or lab publications pages.